Turin: Geography

 Turin is in northwest Italy.
 It is surrounded on the western and northern front by the Alps and on the eastern front by a high hill that is the natural continuation of the hills of Monferrato.
-Four major rivers pass through the city: the Po and three of its tributaries, the Dora Riparia (once known as Duria Minor by the Romans, from the Celtic noun duria meaning "water"), the Stura di Lanzo and the Sangone.
+Four major rivers pass through the city: the Po and three of its tributaries, the River Dora Riparia (once known as Duria Minor by the Romans, from the Celtic noun duria, 'water'), the Stura di Lanzo and the Sangone.

 Climate

-Located in northwestern Italy at the foot of the Alps, Turin features a mid-latitude, four seasons humid subtropical climate (Köppen: Cfa), similar to that of Grenoble, located not far away in the French Alps although Turin's average annual rainfall is lower.
+Located in northwestern Italy at the foot of the Alps, Turin features a mid-latitude, four seasons humid subtropical climate (Köppen: Cfa), similar to that of Grenoble, located not far away in the French Alps.

-Winters are moderately cold and dry, summers are mild in the hills and quite hot in the plains.
+Winters are moderately cold and dry; summers are mild in the hills and quite hot in the plains.
 Rain falls mostly during spring and autumn; during the hottest months, otherwise, rains are less frequent but heavier (thunderstorms are frequent).
 During the winter and autumn months banks of fog, which are sometimes very thick, form in the plains but rarely on the city because of its location at the end of the Susa Valley.
-Snowfalls are not uncommon during the winter months, although substantial accumulation is quite uncommon.
+Snowfalls are not uncommon during the winter months, though substantial accumulation is quite uncommon.

 Its position on the east side of the Alps makes the weather drier than on the west side because of the föhn wind effect.